 Admit it: It's easy to get a little "Judge Judy" inside someone else's home.
 We notice gunk on the floor, cobwebs in the corners, and dust on the overhead fan.
 But guess what?
-Unless you're Adrian Monk, you've probably got some gunky places that your friends notice, but you don't.
+You've probably got some gunky places that your friends notice, but you don't.
 (Sad trombone.)

 This is why we tracked down a domestic guru to help us with this article.
 No matter how hard it is to find dirt hideaways on your own, a little expert advice can make it alllll OK.
 Jan M. Dougherty, author of "The Lost Art of House Cleaning: A Clean House Is a Happy Home," revealed the seven spots you're likely to miss — and the best ways to make them presentable, stat: